Join us for GraphQL Summit, October 10-12 in San Diego. Use promo code ODYSSEY for $400 off your pass.

 Default polling behavior

-If you use the Apollo with managed federation, by default it polls Uplink every ten seconds.
-Every time it does so, it cycles through Uplink endpoints in round-robin fashion.
+If you use the GraphOS Router with managed federation, it polls Uplink every ten seconds by default.
+Each time, it cycles through Uplink endpoints until it receives a response.

 @apollo/gateway